walkenho/Scrapbooks/Data-Science/pyspark-udf.md

+# How to Convert Functions into UDFs in Pyspark
-This entry deals with how to use a udf.
-First, we take a look at how to use a udf in the simplest case: a function with one input and one output variable.
-Afterwards we look at leveling up our udf abilities and using a function with multiple in- and output variables.
+This entry deals with how to code and how to use a udf.
+First, we take a look at how to proceed in the simplest case: a function with one input and one output variable.
+Afterwards we level up our udf abilities and use a function with multiple in- and output variables.

 A general remark: When dealing with udfs, it is important to be aware of the type of output that your function returns.
-If you get this one wrong, your udf will return only nulls.
+If you get the output data types wrong, your udf will return only nulls.

 For both of the examples we need to import the following modules:
 ```